AILucifer99/Ensemble-Merger-Retriever-RAG-Langchain/README.md

-# 🧠 Dual Ensemble-ContextualCompression-Retrieval Augmented Generation - The most optimised and robust RAG solution.
+# 🧠 Dual Ensemble-ContextualCompression-Retrieval Augmented Generation | The most optimised and robust RAG solution using Langchain and Python.

 This project demonstrates a **robust, context-aware retriever pipeline** using LangChain's `ContextualCompressionRetriever`.
 It enhances standard retrieval by compressing context — filtering or summarizing — before passing it to an LLM.
 This is useful for token-limited models and improves precision in Retrieval-Augmented Generation (RAG).
 The project demonstrates how to use ensemble retrievers via two separate vectorstores `ChromaDB` and `FAISS`.
 Langchain's `MergerRetriever` plays the most important role in creating the ensemble system to ensure better output when provided a user question.